passw0rd/cli/README.md

 - 8Bw0003U000000000000000q6n5dKIlz - is an access token that you got at registration step (it's not possible to restore or generate a new access token in this version);
 - my_passw0rd_app - is a name of your application.

-#### Generate a new Private Key
+#### Generate a new Client Secret Key
 ```bash
 ./passw0rd keygen
 ```

 >!
-Remember, it's not possible to restore a private key at all.
+Remember, it's not possible to restore a secret key at all.

 #### Get an Update Token
 ```bash